-Triplog Reset resets the Triplog to zero, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once.
+Triplog Reset resets the Triplog to zero, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once or if a GPS Receiver is connected.

 The Triplog provides the following information: timer for elapsed time, distance traveled since last reset, and average speed.